 Leonidas.
 Atilla the Hun.
 Beowulf.
 Dracula.
 The Phantom.
 Gerard Butler has covered an impressive number of legendary figures in his 20-year career, wielding swords and growling in every century we have a number for – and a few we don’t.
 Unfortunately, he’s never really found a hero for the 21st century.

 Enter Olympus Has Fallen, and Mike Banning.
 Butler swapped his gladius for a glock and a shield for a shotgun to head up this new franchise as its resident ripoff John McClane, an indispensible hero for the Expendables generation.
 The series had a rocky start, fending off White House Down by the skin of its teeth to claim the 2013 White House Attack Movie crown, only to take a beating from the FCC for using the US Emergency Alert System in trailers.
 Nevertheless, the series soldiered on, returning in 2016 with London Has Fallen – which brought the bloodthirsty carnage to our fair capital, amid accusations of poor timing and insensitivity.

-Despite legendarily negative reviews, the Fallen series has only risen higher at the box office, and there’s more on the way.
-In the meantime, one of these films needs to fall a little further, into the Citizen Kane of Awful Hall of Fame – but which one?
+Despite legendarily negative reviews, the Fallen series has only risen higher at the box office, and the latest edition, Angel Has Fallen, is out this week.
+What better occasion to banish one of these travesties into the Citizen Kane of Awful Hall of Fame?

 13 minutes in Heaven